Supreme Court of Puerto Rico: Appointments

-First Supreme Court of Puerto Rico appointed by the Foraker Act.
+First Supreme Court of Puerto Rico appointed under the Foraker Act.

 Appointments to the Supreme Court of Puerto Rico have traditionally been a politicized and often controversial process.
 The Governor of Puerto Rico usually appoints someone who is affiliated with his own political party.
 For example, during his sixteen years as Governor, Luis Muñoz Marín appointed only one statehooder, Rafael Hernández Matos to the court, despite the fact that statehooders represented the largest political minority in Puerto Rico.
 During the four years of divided partisan control of government between 2005 and 2009, when the governorship was occupied by commonwealther Aníbal Acevedo Vilá and the Senate presidency was held by statehooder Kenneth McClintock, despite the 2005 retirement of Associate Justice Baltasar Corrada del Rio, the death of Associate Justice Jaime Fuster in 2007 and the 2008 retirement of Associate Justice Francisco Rebollo, no appointments were made.
 For over half a century, the Court has been dominated by justices affiliated with the Popular Democratic Party, until February 2009 when, due to the accumulation of unfilled vacancies, pro-statehood Governor Luis Fortuño was able to fill three vacancies.
 Added to one Justice already on the Court, appointed by another pro-statehood Governor, the justices appointed by statehooders became a majority in the Court.
 Four women have been appointed justices since 1952; one of them, Miriam Naveira, was Chief Justice for a period of one year.
 Only one Afro–Puerto Rican, Justice Erick Kolthoff, has served in the Court.
 He is also the Court's only Protestant.

 Liana Fiol Matta, appointed by Gov. Alejandro García Padilla, was the second woman to hold the post of Chief Justice, succeeding Federico Hernández Denton, who was appointed in 2004 by Governor Sila Calderón.
 Previously, he had served as an Associate Justice from 1985 to 2004.
 In such capacity, Chief Justice Hernández Denton swore in Governors Aníbal Acevedo Vilá and Luis Fortuño.
 The Chief Justice is also the administrator of the Judicial Branch of Puerto Rico.

-Then Associate Justice Oronoz was confirmed in 2016 becoming the first lesbian and third woman to perside the court.
+Then Associate Justice Oronoz was confirmed in 2016 becoming the first lesbian and third woman to preside the court.
 This also marked the point in which four female justices constituted the largest number of women in history to serve on the court simultaneously.